National Space Transportation Policy

 Commercial Human Spaceflight

-The National Space Transportation Policy recognizes the significance of commercial human spaceflight activity, adding two new goal statements in this area.
+The National Space Transportation Policy recognizes the significance of commercial human spaceflight activity, adding two goal statements in this area.
 It codifies NASA’s ongoing commercial crew and cargo program, which is establishing a competitive domestic market for transport to and from the International Space Station.

 In addition to the relevant commercial guidelines cited above, the policy directs FAA to work with NASA on a comprehensive safety regime for human spaceflight, covering both governmental and commercial activities with minimal regulatory overlap.